 Note: everything gets sanitized in the water bath (step 12), so this just helps to ensure there is no spoilage later!)

-Fill them to within ΒΌ-inch of the top, seat the lid and hand-tighten the ring around them.
+Fill them to within 1/4-inch of the top, seat the lid and hand-tighten the ring around them.
+Keep the ketchup hot in the pot, and move quickly to fill and seal the jars and get them in the canner, to avoid them cooling down.

 Be sure the contact surfaces (top of the jar and underside of the ring) are clean to get a good seal!